Welcome

 - No. 1 in MIDI format (4Kb)

-Chorale Variations based on J.S.Bach's setting of Nun komm' der Heiden Heiland
+No. 2 Chorale Variations based on J.S.Bach's setting of Nun komm' der Heiden Heiland

 - Instruments: Solo melody instrument (Descant Recorder), Keyboard & Bass.